leejoonli/code-every-day/log.md

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split#Summary

 So I just used a for loop, stored it in a new variable, and then converted it to a number.

+# Day 2 (2/3/2022)

+## Portfolio

+Pushed initial commit and scaffolded out components for my portfolio.
+Created a react app with typescript.

+## Thoughts

+Didn't put alot of actual code down since I was reading on typings-for-css-modules-loader.